NextFaze/swift-style-guide/README.markdown

-# NextFaze Objective-C Style Guide
+# NextFaze Swift Style Guide

 This style guide outlines the coding conventions of the iOS teams at NextFaze.
 It is based on the [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).